meegpipe/meegpipe/README.md

 ## Basic usage

-Before anything else you will have to add to your MATLAB path some third-party dependencies (e.g. components of [Fieldtrip][ftrip] and [EEGLAB][eeglab]).Then run the following in MATLAB:
+Before anything else you will have to add _meegpipe_ and its dependencies to your MATLAB search path:

 ``````matlab
 restoredefaultpath;